Tag Archives: Sacrifice

 3. What Revelations of God does this episode give us?

 As we have just learned, God is seen here as the Celestial Suitor, the Bridegroom who has just become betrothed to the Nation of Israel.
-And, even though she isn’t even a reality in the natural as yet, in the mind and heart of her Beloved, she has been in existence since before the foundation of the world.
+Even though she isn’t even a reality in the natural as yet, in the mind and heart of her Beloved, she has been in existence since before the foundation of the world.

 Here is a video that will help explain the Love Story behind the One Big Story of the Bible a little better…